kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 `Juliette`

 `$ firstContract.age()`
-`<BN: 12>`
+`<BN: 13>`

 `$ firstContract.increaseYear()`

 You should got a lot of output here.
-Something like follows:
+Something like the following:

     { tx:
        'address',